ehmpathy/domain-objects/readme.md

   passengers: 21,
 });

-// which is owned by this spaceport const spaceport = new Spaceport({
-  uuid: '__SPACEPORT_UUID__',
-  address: northAmerica,
-  spaceships: [sn5],
-});
+// lets save it to the database const sn5Saved = new Spaceship({ ...sn5, id: 821, updatedAt: now() }); // the database will add metadata to it

+// lets check that in the process of saving to the database, no unexpected changes were introduced const hadChangeDuringSave = serialize(omitMetadataValues(sn5)) !== serialize(omitMetadataValues(sn5Saved)); // note: we omit the metadata values since we dont care that one has db generated values like id specified and the other does not expect(hadChangeDuringSave).toEqual(false); // even though an id was added to sn5Saved, the non-metadata attributes have not changed, so we can say there is no change as desired

 // we do some business logic, and in the process, the space ship flys around and uses up fuel const sn5AfterFlying = new Spaceship({ ...sn5, fuelQuantity: 4500 });

-// now we want to check: has the spaceport been updated over this time?
-We pull the data fron the database, and the database returns this response const spaceportAfterFlight = new Spaceport({
-  uuid: '__SPACEPORT_UUID__',
-  address: northAmerica,
-  spaceships: [sn5AfterFlying], // note! the spaceships[0].fuelQuantity has changed
-});

-// so, given that spaceport.spaceships[0].fuelQuantity has changed, does that mean that the spaceport has changed? const hasChanged = serialize(spaceport) !== serialize(spaceportAfterFlight); // because of domain modeling, we know the answer is `false`! (although the spaceship used fuel, the spaceport itself did not change)
+// lets programmatically detect whether there was a change now const hadChangeAfterFlying = serialize(omitMetadataValues(spaceport)) !== serialize(omitMetadataValues(spaceportAfterFlight));
+expect(hadChangeAfterFlying).toEqual(true); // because the fuelQuantity has decreased, the Spaceship has had a change after flying
 ```

 # Features